 Pulmonary hypertension (PAH) is abnormally high blood pressure in the arteries of the lungs.
 With PAH, the right side of the heart has to work harder than normal.

-As the illness worsens, you will need to do more to take care of yourself.
+As the illness gets worse, you will need to do more to take care of yourself.
 You will also need to make changes in your home and get more help around the house.